 East Amager sees many locals head its way during Denmark’s summer months.
 It is just 15 minutes from the city center of Copenhagen, making it ideal for travelers staying on Amager, who want to visit the capital’s main landmarks.
 It is also easy to access from the middle of the city.

 Copenhagen Cable Car is one of the popular tourist attractions on the island.
 Northern Europe’s largest aquarium, The Bue Planet, is also located on Amager.
-Quaint local cafes and restaurants are scattered about East Amager and perfect for foodies seeking something tasty.
+Quaint local cafes and restaurants are scattered about East Amager and are perfect for foodies seeking something tasty.

 Best place to stay in East Amager